astronomer/docs/astro/deployment-settings.md

 By default, Deployments accept code deploys from any authenticated source.
 When you enforce CI/CD deploys for a Deployment:

-- The Deployment accepts code deploys only if the deploys are triggered with a Deployment API key, Workspace API token, or Organization API token.
+- The Deployment accepts code deploys only if the deploys are triggered with a Deployment API token, Workspace API token, or Organization API token.
 - You can't enable [DAG-only deploys](deploy-dags.md) for the Deployment.

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.